What are the H1B Visa work requirements?

 - proof of education, specialised training or work experience that are equivalent to the relevant US degree

-- copy of an unrestricted state licence, registration or certification to work in the speciality occupation in the state where the employment is located
+- copy of an unrestricted state licence, registration or certification to work in the specialty occupation in the state where the employment is located

 - copy of a written employment contract between the employer and the employee, or a summary of an oral agreement of the same